peter-evans/create-pull-request/docs/examples.md

 ### Update project authors

-Updates a file called `AUTHORS` with the git user names and email addresses of contributors.
+Raises a pull request to update a file called `AUTHORS` with the git user names and email addresses of contributors.

 ```yml
 name: Update AUTHORS